JustACoderv1/Document-Summarization-using-RAG/README.md

+> **⚠️ This project is a work in progress.
+Features, structure, and documentation are subject to change.**

 # Document Summarization using RAG

 This project provides an end-to-end pipeline to **extract**, **embed**, **retrieve**, and **summarize** content from PDF and Word documents using: